albinowax/ActiveScanPlusPlus/README.md

 #### Changelog:
+**1.0.12 - 20150506**
+  - Trigger a fresh passive scan when an alternative code path is identified (combines well with the 'Error Message Checks' extension)

 **1.0.11 - 20150327**
   - Detect misc code injection via suspicious input transformation (eg \x41->A)
   - Report when applications appear to handle XML input